 Q: How is Network Exchange secure?

-A: Network Exchange uses virtual routing to create routing environments specific to each customer.
+A: Network Exchange uses dedicated, private equipment not accessible to the public and the Internet.
+Additionally, Network Exchange uses virtual routing to create routing environments specific to each customer.
 No global routing tables are used within the Network Exchange environment.
 There are also firewalls within CenturyLink Cloud accounts.
-In some cases, depending on the opposite endpoint, there may also be firewalls.
+In some cases, depending on the opposite endpoint, there may also be other firewalls.

 Q: Can anyone use Network Exchange?

-A: Anyone who already has or will create a CenturyLink Cloud account and has a valid endpoint to connect to.
-An example would be someone wanting to connect their CenturyLink Cloud VM’s to their CenturyLink Dedicated Cloud Compute (DCC) environment.
+A: Anyone who already has or will create a CenturyLink Cloud account and has at least two valid endpoints (data sources) to connect within the same location.
+An example would be someone wanting to connect their CenturyLink Cloud VMs to their CenturyLink Dedicated Cloud Compute (DCC) environment.

 Q: Where do I go for support of Network Exchange?

-A: For additional information, questions, and support of the CLC Network Exchange UI, please refer to the Network Exchange product page for more information and links to resources.
-Questions and support requests should be emailed to [email protected].
+A: For additional information, questions, and support of the Network Exchange UI, please refer to the Network Exchange Product Page for more information and links to resources.
+Questions and support requests should be emailed to email@example.com.

-Q: Is Network Exchange using SDN (Software Defined Network) technologies?
+Q: Does Network Exchange use SDN (Software Defined Networking) technologies?

 A: Yes.
 Network Exchange uses software to deploy network configurations within the network infrastructure.
 All virtual circuits within Network Exchange can be build and deleted via a software front-end using RESTful based API communication.